fluorite crystal - halidesfluorite crystal - halides

 Introduction to Halides, Carbonates, and Sulfites

-Halides, carbonates, and sulfites (not “sulfides”) are studied together because most of them form in similar environments and are chemically deposited from water.
-Being connected to halides and carbonates, sulfites will let you easily remember how to differentiate them from sulfides.
+Mineralogists study halides, carbonates, and sulfites (not “sulfides”) together because most of the minerals in these classes form in similar environments and are chemically deposited from water.
+Sulfites’ connection to halides and carbonates will help you remember how to differentiate them from sulfides.

 Halides, carbonates, and sulfites have many similar physical properties.
-Most of the minerals are light colored (colorless or white, gray, ivory, yellow, orange), transparent to translucent, with vitreous luster, low density, and low (2 for gypsum) to medium (4.5 for magnesite) hardness, making differentiation between mineral species quite challenging.
-Also, minerals occur in various crystal forms: form perfectly symmetrical, well-formed crystals to nodular, botryoidal, stalactitic, columnar, fibrous, granular, and massive aggregates, with a common crystal twinning.
+Most of these minerals are light colored (colorless or white, gray, ivory, yellow, orange), transparent to translucent, with vitreous luster, low density (specific gravity), and low (2 for gypsum) to medium (4.5 for magnesite) hardness.
+This makes differentiating mineral species within these classes quite challenging.
+These minerals also occur in various crystal forms, from perfectly symmetrical, well-formed crystals to nodular, botryoidal, stalactitic, columnar, fibrous, granular, and massive aggregates.
+Crystal twinning is common.

 Evaporite Minerals

-Before learning each class separately, we want to pay attention to evaporites.
-These are salt rocks originally precipitated from a saturated surface or near-surface brine in hydrologies driven by solar evaporation (Warren, 2016).
-[The world salt used to mark the type of chemical compound, not only common table salt.
-Hydrologies are different water reservoirs like seas, lakes, rivers, and their isolated parts].
+Evaporites are salt rocks originally precipitated from a saturated surface or near-surface brine in hydrologies driven by solar evaporation.
+(Warren, 2016) “Salt” refers to the chemical compound, not just common table salt.
+Hydrologies are different water reservoirs like seas, lakes, rivers, and their separate components.

 Olena Rybnikova, PhD